RyanFitzgerald/SEGCapstone/README.md

 ## Setup Instructions

-In order to setup, clone or fork the repo and run `npm install` to install all the required dependencies.
-You will need to then create a `variables.env` file with the required credentials.
-Finally, run `npm start` to initial the node (backend) app and `npm start:client` to start the client (React) app.
+In order to setup, clone or fork the repo and run `npm install` to install all the required dependencies in the root.
+You must also run `npm install` under the `client` directory.
+You will need to then create a `variables.env` file with the required credentials and keys.
+Finally, run `npm run watch` from the root in order to concurrently run the Node developement server and the client React server.

 ## Additional Content